 We strongly recommend that graduates get hands-on experience in existing Montessori schools for at least a year or two after qualifying, before opening their own schools.
 This allows for an integration of knowledge and skills without the pressure of running a school at the same time.
 Managing a school is also a responsibility that extends beyond just the school.
 Each Montessori school is a reflection of the whole and each individual Montessorian needs to ensure s/he has all that is required to run a school, including having a sustainable vision.

-Enrolments open in August each year for the part-time courses.
-We would recommend that prospective students attend an Information Session as early as possible and apply for their chosen course as we have limited places available at each centre.
+We would recommend that prospective students apply as early as possible for their chosen course as we have limited places available in each intake.
 Once all the available spaces have been filled, the course is closed.

 The application process for all courses is clearly explained on this website.
 Every course sheet also has details of the application process.